ray-project/ray/doc/source/cluster/job-submission.rst

 Python SDK
 ^^^^^^^^^^

-The Ray Job SDK is the recommended way to submit jobs programmatically.
+The Job Submission Python SDK is the recommended way to submit jobs programmatically.
 Jump to the :ref:`API Reference<ray-job-submission-sdk-ref>`, or continue reading for a quick overview.

 SDK calls are made via a ``JobSubmissionClient`` object.
 To initialize the client, provide the Ray cluster head node address and the port used by the Ray Dashboard (``8265`` by default).
 For this example, we'll use a local Ray cluster, but the same example will work for remote Ray cluster addresses.